 Information sheets on the facilities and services available for the public are provided on the website of each station.
 First and foremost, the Accessibility Info (Infoaccessibilità) sheet provides INFORMATION on the services and accessibility facilities available in the more than 2,050 stations in the network with active passenger services, including those in the PRM Assistance Network equipped with assistance services for passengers with disabilities and reduced mobility.

-In particular, the Accessibility Info sheets provide information on the presence or absence of:
+In particular, the Accessibility Info sheets provide information on the presence of: